ewdlop/Mindfulness.md/long-term cognitive dissonance conversation.md

 You: I am making myself believe others have all sorts of attention.

-ChatGPT: Holding a **long-term cognitive dissonance conversation** requires skill, empathy, and strategy.
+me: ChatGPT: Holding a **long-term cognitive dissonance conversation** requires skill, empathy, and strategy.
 The goal is to gently help someone confront and reconcile conflicting beliefs or attitudes over time without triggering defensiveness or discomfort that might shut down the dialogue.

 Here’s a framework to approach such conversations: